Vitamin K2: Health effects

-severity of night time leg cramps.

 Absorption profile

 Vitamin K is absorbed along with dietary fat from the small intestine and transported by chylomicrons in the circulation.
 Most of vitamin K_{1} is carried by triacylglycerol-rich lipoproteins (TRL) and rapidly cleared by the liver; only a small amount is released into the circulation and carried by LDL-C and HDL-C. MK-4 is carried by the same lipoproteins (TRL, LDL-C, and HDL-C) and cleared fast as well.
 The long-chain menaquinones are absorbed in the same way as vitamin K_{1} and MK-4 but are efficiently redistributed by the liver in predominantly LDL-C (VLDL-C).
 Since LDL-C has a long half-life in the circulation, these menaquinones can circulate for extended times resulting in higher bioavailability for extra-hepatic tissues as compared to vitamin K_{1} and MK-4.
 Accumulation of vitamin K in extra-hepatic tissues has direct relevance to vitamin K functions not related to hemostasis.